 This is going to be an incredible, once-in-a-lifetime experience, and we’re extremely excited to tell our story, share our photos and document everything right here on Road Unraveled!

 Now if only it were sooner!
 Then again, this has been at or near the top of our bucket lists for as long as we can remember, so what’s a few more months?

-Have you been to Antarctica, Argentina, Uruguay or Paraguay?
+Have you been to Antarctica, Argentina, or Uruguay?
 If so, leave us a comment below and let us know your thoughts and recommendations!